Milind Date

-Milind Date (born 28 February) is an Indian flutist and music composer who plays the Bansuri.
-He studied under Hariprasad Chaurasia and is known for his blowing technique and his playing in various musical styles.
+Milind Date (born 28 February) is an Indian flautist and music composer who plays the bansuri.
+He studied under Hariprasad Chaurasia and is known for his technique and playing in various musical styles.

 Early life and career

 At the age of 21, Date started learning flute from Ajit Soman in his hometown Pune.
-In a year's time, he was learning from Hariprasad Chaurasia.
+After a year, he was learning from Hariprasad Chaurasia.
 When Date turned 25, he had already performed with Hridaynath Mangeshkar, Asha Bhosle, Usha Mangeshkar, Yashwant Deo, Suresh Wadkar, Ghulam Ali, Trilok Gurtu and other outstanding musicians.
 In 1998, Date started a world Music band – "Fusion Ensemble".
-Date has performed over 3500 Indian classical, fusion and world music concerts.
+Date has performed in over 3500 Indian classical, fusion, and world music concerts.

-In 2002, Milind Date began to perform extensively in South Korea and gained recognition for his collaborations with musicians like maestro Kim De Hwan, Beik in Young, Park Chang Soo, Chang Jae Hyo, Mutdance – Kim Young Hee, Jin Bora, Roh Young Sim, Lim won Sik, Park Je Chun, Mi Yeon, Lim dong Chan, Lee Ki Hwa, Park Chi Um, and others.
-Date is the member of Orientillica - the World Music Ensemble and recorded several albums released in Korea.